-General sky brightening caused by the Moon, aurorae, natural airglow, and light pollution greatly affects transparency.
-While this is not a problem for the brighter stars and planets, bright skies reduce the contrast of extended nebulae making them difficult, if not impossible, to see.
-To maximize observing, limit deep sky viewing to moonless nights far from the light polluted skies found around major urban areas.
-LPR filters enhance deep sky viewing from light polluted skies by blocking unwanted light while transmitting light from certain deep sky objects.
+General sky brightening caused by the Moon, aurorae, natural airglow, and light pollution greatly affect transparency.
+While not a problem for the brighter stars and planets, bright skies reduce the contrast of extended nebulae making them difficult, if not impossible, to see.
+To maximize your observing, limit deep sky viewing to moonless nights far from the light polluted skies found around major urban areas.
+LPR filters enhance deep sky viewing from light polluted areas by blocking unwanted light while transmitting light from certain deep sky objects.
 You can, on the other hand, observe planets and stars from light polluted areas or when the Moon is out.